The Best B2B Product Page Examples

 3. Cisco

-Cisco also does a great job of describing the benefits of their products to users and offering many options for exploring product information in further detail.
+Cisco also does a great job of describing the benefits of its products to users and offering many options for exploring product information in further detail.

 4. Intuit

-They provide an incentive for new customers and include simple copy to explain it with a CTA that offers them the chance to learn more, which is a great conversion tactic.
+They provide an incentive for new customers and use simple copy to explain it with a CTA that offers them the chance to learn more, which is a great conversion tactic.

 5. Capital One

-Capital One keeps their small business banking product page simple and to the point.
+Capital One keeps its small business banking product page simple and to the point.
 They offer some images along with text and CTAs that entice visitors to connect or learn more.

-They also include a section where their products are listed out in a simple layout, with concise copy that explains each product.
-Along with their products, they have answers to two frequently asked questions so visitors can be directed to the right pages and they can get more information, if needed.
+They also include a section where their products are listed in a simple layout, with concise text that explains each product.
+Along with their products, they have a section that calls out different goals, such as "I want to Invest in My Business" or "I Want to Manage Cash Flow" with information mapped out showing how they support each goal.

 6. Hootsuite